Smart meter problems? You'll be automatically compensated under new rules – but not if your meter's gone 'dumb'

 When Ofgem first outlined its proposals for new smart meter rules in August 2025, it also said that households would be eligible for an automatic £40 in compensation if their meter wasn't sending readings to their supplier and this wasn't fixed within 90 days.

-However, this planned rule won't take effect from 23 February.
-Instead, the regulator has said it "intends to take forward further work" on the issue "with a view to implementing it later this year".
+However, this planned rule has not taken effect from 23 February.
+Instead, the regulator says it "intends to take forward further work" on the issue "with a view to implementing it later this year".
 Ofgem is currently awaiting the Government's response to its own separate review into smart meter performance standards.

 The Government has previously estimated that around 10% of meters go dumb – though our research suggests the true figure of broken smart meters is much higher.